devidasm/MobileViewer/README.md

 ============
 9/30/2014

 Got a DICOM decoder to work, right now works with a simple .DCM file.
 Soon, I'll add so all .DCM files will be viewable that's on the SD card.
+Imebra looks a lot more robust than DicomDroid, but I'll look into both to see which one is better.

 Side note on some Android quirks: